keithalewis/math/op.md

 European _option valuation_ involves calculating the expected value of the _option payoff_ as a function of the _underlying_ at _expiration_.
 _Greeks_ are derivatives of the _value_ with respect to _model parameters_.
+This short note derives formulas for these using any underlying distribution that is positive.

 Let $F$ be the value of the underlying at option expiration.
 Any positive random variable $F$ can be parameterized by